-Facilitation takes place in a team meeting, such as an individualized education program team meeting, evaluation planning meeting or evaluation team meeting.
-The facilitator is a neutral, third party who is not a member of the team and does not make decisions for the team.
+Facilitation takes place in a team meeting, such as an individualized education program team meeting, evaluation planning meeting, or evaluation team meeting.
+The facilitator is a neutral third party who is not a member of the team and does not make decisions for the team.
 Having a facilitator helps the team be productive and stay focused on the student.
 Facilitators are professional mediators who have been trained by the Office for Exceptional Children in special education processes.

-You can request facilitation any time.
-Once you do, you and the school district must both agree to participate.
-If you both agree, the Office for Exceptional Children will give you choices of a facilitator to direct the meeting.
-If you and the district cannot agree on a facilitator, the office will assign one for you.
-There is no cost to you or the district for facilitation.
+You can request facilitation at any time.
+Once you do, you and the educational agency must both agree to participate.
+If you both agree, the Office for Exceptional Children will assign one for you.
+There is no cost to you or the educational agency for facilitation.